Contact: irfragata [at] gmail.com

 I started my academic path in the Biology program at Faculdade de Ciências da Universidade de Lisboa (FCUL) graduating in 2006.
 Throughout the program I had some cool classes that guided me towards one of my favorite questions in evolutionary biology: How do species adapt to a new environment?
 So, I did my master’s thesis in Margarida Matos’ laboratory (FCUL) working on the “Evolutionary changes during laboratory adaptation: Analysis of morphological, behavioral and life history traits.”
 From 2010-2015, I developed my PhD thesis under the supervision of Margarida Matos (FCUL) and Mauro Santos (Universitat Autònoma de Barcelona) on “The role of history, chance and selection during adaptation: an integrated perspective.”
 You can say that up until now I have been studying how populations adapt to a common environment, using experimental evolution and looking at different biological levels (phenotypic, karyotypic and genomic).

-I started my postdoc in Claudia Bank’s lab at the Instituto Gulbenkian Ciência (IGC) in 2016.
+I was a postdoc in Claudia Bank’s lab at the Instituto Gulbenkian Ciência (IGC) from 2016 to 2019.